BeardOverflow/msi-ec/docs/device_support_guide.md

 + `hexdump -C /sys/kernel/debug/ec/ec0/io > ec_dump.txt`

-If you need dump in binary form:

-* `cat /sys/kernel/debug/ec/ec0/io > ec_dump.bin`

 ## Reading the EC RAM mapped to system memory

+> [!CAUTION]
+> NOT RECOMMENDED!
+Use only if other methods do not work!
+Newer write to system memory.
+>
+> Reading random parts of the system memory can reveal your secrets, so check the dump before you post it to Github.

+> [!NOTE]
+> `/dev/mem` may not be supported on some distros.
+For details, read the `man mem`.

 Some devices have EC memory mapped to system memory address `0x0xFC000800`, so you can read it from the `/dev/mem` pseudo file with `dd`.

-`/dev/mem` may not be supported on some distros.
-For details, see `man mem`.

-> [!WARNING]
-> Reading random parts of the system memory can reveal your secrets, so check the dump before you post it to Github.

 To read EC memory in text form run: